Tubbz-alt/vim-crunchbang/README.md

 #### option B: using a plugin manager

 For easy management of Vim colour schemes (and other plugins), try a plugin manager.
-With [vim-plug](https://github.com/junegunn/vim-plug), for instance, just add `Plug 'nightsense/vim-crunchbang'` to the list of plugins in the `vimrc` file, then run `PlugUpdate`.
+With [vim-plug](https://github.com/junegunn/vim-plug), for instance, just add `Plug 'nightsense/vim-crunchbang'` to the list of plugins in `vimrc`, then run `PlugUpdate`.

 ### step 2: activate the colour scheme